alekscl/tripping-dangerzone/README.md

 tripping-dangerzone
 ===================

-This is gone by my repo for the real python exercises.
+This is going to be my repo for the real python exercises.